 Dr. Alessandro Brunelli works as Consultant Thoracic Surgeon at the Department of Thoracic Surgery, Leeds Teaching Hospitals and Honorary Clinical Associate Professor at the University of Leeds.Previously he was the vice-Director of the Division of Thoracic Surgery and Head of Section of Minimally Invasive Thoracic Surgery at Ospedali Riuniti Ancona, Italy, where he worked as staff surgeon for more than 14 years.During his career Dr. Brunelli has been a visiting surgeon at several USA centers (Duke University, UCSD, Washington University St. Louis) and in 2010 spent 6 months working at the Division of General Thoracic Surgery, Mayo Clinic, Rochester, Minnesota.

 In 2007 Dr. Brunelli started the program of VATS lobectomies in Ancona, one of he first surgeons to perform such procedures in Italy.
 This type of procedure allows for a shorter hospital stay and a faster recovery from operation.
 He is now one of the busiest thoracic surgeons in UK performing 80-90 anatomic lung cancer resections each year (75% by VATS).

 He is a member of the Minimally Invasive Thoracic Surgery Interest Group (MITIG) of the European Society of Thoracic Surgeons (ESTS).

-Dr. Brunelli is the current Secretary General of the European Society of Thoracic Surgeons and member of many committees and working groups of the same Organization (i.e. Executive Committee, Database Committee, Annual Meeting Committee, Educational Committee).
+Dr. Brunelli is the current President Elect and Secretary General of the European Society of Thoracic Surgeons and member of many committees and working groups of the same Organization (i.e. Executive Committee, Database Committee, Annual Meeting Committee, Educational Committee).

 He has been the Director of the ESTS Database from 2008 to 2012 and he is an active member of the faculty of the ESTS School of Thoracic Surgery.

 He is a member of prestigious international organisations such as the European Society of Thoracic Surgeons (ESTS), the American Association for Thoracic Surgery (AATS), the Society of Thoracic Surgeons (STS) and honorary member of the Society for Cardiothoracic Surgery in Great Britain and Ireland (SCTS).

 He is Author of more than 255 articles in peer-reviewed impact factored scientific journals such as The Journal of Thoracic and Cardiovascular Surgery, The Annals of Thoracic Surgery, The European Journal of Thoracicand Cardiovascular Surgery, Chest, Thoracic Surgery Clinics, Respiration and many others, with a personal impact factor greater than 950 and H-index 45.